poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ```

-## Notes for later - migration steps on D-day
+## Migration steps from desktop to turing pi cluster

 Switching from Docker running on a Windows desktop to a Turing pi Cluster, here are all the things I think I had to do